BUTLER HIGH SCHOOL

-The Fall AAA Driving School begins Tuesday, Oct.
-9 and runs through November 15 on Tuesday and Thursday afternoons, 3:15-5:15 p.m., lecture room.
-The cost of the full program is $399 which includes 24 hours of classroom instruction and 8 hours of on-the-road instruction with a certified instructor.
-Click here for an application and click here for application requirements and specific dates when the AAA Driving School representative will be at Butler to directly accept applications and payment.
-(The next AAA Driver’s Education classes will occur during the Winter: Tuesday and Thursday afternoons, January 22 through February 28.)
+AAA Driving School offers driver’s education classes five times per year at Butler for our students.
+The next session of classes will be on Tuesday and Thursday afternoons, 3:00-5:00 p.m., January 22 thru February 28.
+This Winter class is limited to the first 35 students who submit applications.
+The cost of the full program is $415 which includes 24 hours of classroom instruction and 8 hours of on-the-road instruction with a certified instructor.
+Click here for an application and click here for application requirements and specific dates when the AAA Driving School representative will be at Butler, starting Wednesday, Dec.
+12, to directly accept applications and payment.
+(The following AAA Driver’s Education classes are scheduled as a Spring class: Tuesday and Thursday afternoons, April 2 through May 16.)

 Parent Tips from KNOW!

 KNOW! provides parents (and grandparents and other caregivers) with twice monthly, FREE KNOW!
 Parent Tips by email that contain current facts about alcohol, tobacco and other drugs, as well as action steps they can take to help children resist peer pressure to use.
 To sign up to receive the email tips, e.g., the latest one, “Know!
-Not To Be a Lawnmower Parent,” go to https://preventionactionalliance.org/about/programs/know/.
+To Give and Receive the Gift of Kindness,” go to https://preventionactionalliance.org/about/programs/know/.

 ACT and SAT

-- The next ACT will occur on October 27.
-Late registration deadline is October 14.
+- The next ACT will occur on Saturday, Feb.
+9. Registration deadline will be January 11.

 - The following ACT and SAT prep books are available in our media center: Amsco’s Preparing for the ACT Mathematics and Science Reasoning and Preparing for the New SAT Mathematics